MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/run-with-parameters.md

    :::image type="content" source="media/notebooks-parameterization/second-parameter.png" alt-text="Screenshot that shows entering a new parameter for y.":::

 1. After you enter the new parameters, view the new parameterized notebook.
-Select the **Run all cells** icon to see the new output.
+On the toolbar, select **Run all** to run all cells and see the new output.
 A new cell labeled `# Injected-Parameters` contains the new parameter values that were passed in:

    :::image type="content" source="media/notebooks-parameterization/output-notebook.png" alt-text="Screenshot that shows the output for new parameters.":::